Anastasio Bustamante: Plan of Veracruz

-Bustamante routed the forces of Moctezuma on September 18, and occupied the city on September 30.
-Unfortunately for the government General Valencia then proclaimed his support for the revolution in the state of Mexico, putting him in a position to threaten the capital.
-Bustamante advanced back towards Mexico City and reached Penon Blanco where he obtained a promise from Governor Garcia of supporting the government, a promise which was later broken.
-Meanwhile, in Veracruz after a six-month stalemate, Santa Anna succeeded in defeating the government forces led by Facio, allowing his army to leave Veracruz and advance upon the capital reaching Tacubaya on October 6.
+Bustamante routed the forces of Moctezuma on 18 September, and occupied the city on 30 September.
+Unfortunately for the government General Gabriel Valencia then proclaimed his support for the revolution in the state of Mexico, putting him in a position to threaten the capital.
+Bustamante advanced back towards Mexico City and reached Peñón Blanco where he obtained a promise from Governor Garcia of supporting the government, a promise which was later broken.
+Meanwhile, in Veracruz after a six-month stalemate, Santa Anna succeeded in defeating the government forces led by Facio, allowing his army to leave Veracruz and advance upon the capital reaching Tacubaya on 6 October.

-However Santa Anna turned back on November 6 to face the approaching army of Bustamante at the city of Puebla, where he eventually defeated him on November 16.
+However Santa Anna turned back on 6 November to face the approaching army of Bustamante at the city of Puebla, where he eventually defeated him on 16 November.
 At this point, the government had effectively lost control over the rest of the nation, retaining the loyalty of only Oaxaca and Chihuahua.
 Bustamante gave up the military struggle and opened negotiations at which it was agreed to enter into an armistice until congress could approve a peace treaty between parties.
-Congress refused to surrender, but Bustamante disobeyed them to avert further bloodshed and proceeded to negotiate a peace that was ratified on December 23, 1832, through the Treaty of Zavaleta.
+Congress refused to surrender, but Bustamante disobeyed them to avert further bloodshed and proceeded to negotiate a peace that was ratified on 23 December 1832, through the Treaty of Zavaleta.
 In accordance with the treaty, the presidency now passed on to Manuel Gomez Pedraza.
 Bustamante was banished to Europe two years later in 1833.

 Life in Europe

 Bustamante spend his exile travelling the nations of Europe, touring military establishments, and while in Paris, attending lectures at the Atheneum, including those of the Astronomer François Arago.
 In keeping with his background as a physician, he visited the anatomical collections of Montpellier and of Vienna.
 He learned to speak fluent French albeit with a heavy accent, and his standing as the former president of Mexico gave him access to prominent individuals.

-In 1833, the liberal government of Valentín Gómez Farías, which had succeeded Bustamante was overthrown by Santa Anna who had now switched sides to the conservatives and helped rewrite the constitution, establishing the Centralist Republic of Mexico, which stripped the provinces of their autonomy in favor of a strong central government.
+In 1834, the liberal government of Valentín Gómez Farías, which had succeeded Bustamante was overthrown by Santa Anna who had now switched sides to the conservatives and helped rewrite the constitution, establishing the Centralist Republic of Mexico, which stripped the provinces of their autonomy in favor of a strong central government.
 Revolts against the new constitution flared up all over the nation, and Santa Anna set out to suppress them.
 With the conservatives in power, Bustamante was no longer prohibited from returning to the nation.
 He remained in Europe for the time being, but he was heavily affected by news of the Battle of San Jacinto in 1836, through which Mexico lost Texas.
 The government invited him back into the country, and the newly arrived Bustamante offered his services to the nation in the war against Texas.